vectorgrp/ocs-domain-plugins/README.md

 ```batch
 D:\dev\ocs\ocs-domain-plugins>.\gradlew build
 ```
-The first build can take some time as additional gradle plugins are download from the maven repository.
+The first build can take some time as additional gradle plugins are downloaded from the maven repository.
 You succeed when the build states: `BUILD SUCCESSFUL`.
 Otherwise, you need to figure out what went wrong.

 ### Publish the OCS Domain Plugin jar files